nicolabs/nicobot/Develop.md

 `debian.Dockerfile` is quite straight.
 It builds using *pip* in one stage and copies the resulting *wheels* into the final one.

-`debian-signal.Dockerfile` is more complex because it needs to address :
+`signal-debian.Dockerfile` is more complex because it needs to address :
 - including both Python and Java while keeping the image size small
 - compiling native dependencies (both for _signal-cli_ and _qr_)
 - circumventing a number of bugs in multiarch building

-`debian-alpine.Dockerfile` produces smaller images but may not be as much portable than debian ones and misses Signal support for now.
+`alpine.Dockerfile` produces smaller images but may not be as much portable than debian ones and misses Signal support for now.

 Note that the _signal-cli_ backend needs a _Java_ runtime environment, and also _rust_ dependencies to support Signal's group V2.
 This approximately doubles the size of the images and almost ruins the advantage of alpine over debian...